khaled-badenjki/my-money/README.md

     docker-compose up --build -d

    Once the build is done, you can start interacting with the tool.
 To see a list of available commands, do this:

     docker-compose run app node index.js --help

+> when dealing with long commands like this, I like to create an alis to make my life easier.
+So i encourage you to create an alias called `mm` (for MyMoney):
+> `alias mm='docker-compose run app node index.js'`
+> Now you can interact with the tool like this
+> `mm --help`
+>

 If this is the **first time** to run the app, you will need to create the database and run migrations.
 Do the following: